Harlan Lewis: Clarkia

 In 1968 Wedberg and Lewis reported on the distribution of widespread translocation heterozygosity and supernumerary chromosomes in C. williamsonii.
 They found that there was a correlation between translocation heterozygosity and supernumerary chromosomes and habitat.
 Populations in the yellow pine forest consistently had low frequencies of translocation heterozygosity and low frequencies of supernumerary chromosomes.
 Populations in foothill woodlands had high frequencies of both chromosomal types.
 They concluded that translocation heterozygosity had an adaptive role in woodland habitats but not at the higher elevations; it was theorized that translocation heterozygosity was helping to preserve genetic heterozygosity under conditions of enforced inbreeding that would occur at low elevations from periodic drought.
-The supernumerary chromosomes could have provided either more genetic variability or have been a biproduct of translocation heterozygosity, and occur as a matter of chance.
+The supernumerary chromosomes could have provided either more genetic variability or have been a byproduct of translocation heterozygosity, and occur as a matter of chance.

 Lewis summarized the ecological relationships in Clarkia between habitat and chromosomal variation in a paper published in 1969.
 He reviewed the association with translocation heterozygosity and habitat in C. williamsonii; the correlation with basic chromosome number with mesic/xeric habitats in many species of Clarkia; and the origin of C. lingulata from C. biloba.

 In a continuing interest in Clarkia phylogeny, Lewis published a paper in 1971 on species relationships using pollen grains.
 The pollen grains separated Clarkia into a few of the same groups (sections) as was previously determined using chromosomes and morphology.
 However, they cautioned against using some characters in the absence of a well-documented phylogeny.

 Lewis followed with a 1973 paper in which he established five expectations that would follow from his theory of saltational speciation, and he reviewed them for 12 parent/"neospecies" pairs.
 He found that C. lingulata showed the best fit with his five expectations.

 In 1986 Lewis and Holsinger established the creation of a new "Section" and "Subsection" in the genus Clarkia.
 The Section was "Sympherica", whose name was taken from the Greek for "the usefulness this group has had in several evolutionary studies."
 They went on to cite work by Leslie D. Gottlieb.